opencog/sensory/README.md

 Sensory Atomese
 ===============
-This repo explores how perception and action with an external world might work with the [AtomSpace](https://github.com/opencog/atomspace).
+This repo explores how perception and action within an external world might work with the [AtomSpace](https://github.com/opencog/atomspace).

 TL;DR: Explores philosophical approaches to perception & action via